-I have to jump in every lake that I see.
-So we did.
+Since I have a rule that I have to jump in every lake that I see, we did just that.
 We also made sure to take photos by the edge of the mountain, where you can see Grass Lake and Fallen Leaf Lake in the far distance.

 DAY 4: Day Hike to Desolation Valley

-I HELLA wanted to hike the Crystal Range, but no one else was down to do it 😦
+I REALLY wanted to hike the Crystal Range, but no one else was down to do it…

 So we settled on making a short day trip to Desolation Valley.
-We made the short hike to Lake of the Woods, where we jumped in the lake, swam, and talked life for most of the morning.
+We first made a short hike to Lake of the Woods, where we jumped in the lake, swam, and talked about life for most of the morning.
 One could get used to this lifestyle.

 Despite us wandering around for a few minutes (it’s pretty fun, I highly recommend it), we finally saw a river in the distance and headed over towards it.

 It felt like we had just found an oasis in the desert that point!
 Joy was so excited that she went and rolled around a bit in the water, which got her covered in little leeches.
 (Lesson Learned: Don’t roll around in the rivers!)

 After purifying water and getting a little bit of food, we followed the river down to Pitt Lake (I thought it was Ralston Lake.
 My bad.).
 Despite the lack of trails and the fact that we were in the wilderness, that didn’t stop us from seeing groups of people all over this area, mostly by the lakes.
 Robert was in shock every time we went somewhere isolated and found groups of people chillin at the lake below.